troger/nuxeo-intellij/README.md

 To find the latest snapshot of Nuxeo SDK, you can go [here](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav~org.nuxeo.ecm.distribution~nuxeo-distribution-tomcat~5.7-SNAPSHOT~~nuxeo-cap-sdk).

-### Add a Nuxeo SDK

-To configure and add a new Nuxeo SDK:

-1. Go to the project settings and select Nuxeo / Nuxeo SDKs
-2. Click the "+" buton to add a Nuxeo SDK, give it a name and save
-3. Reopen the project settings, select Nuxeo and configure the default SDK to use

 ### Hot reload modules

 #### Configure your Nuxeo SDK